sandusmaranda/cs230/hw7.md

 layout: default
 ---

-# Homework 6, Part B: Implement a Queue
+# Homework 7, Part A: Implement a Queue

-Here, you will implement a queue using your implementation of the doubly linked list above.
+Here, you will implement a queue using your implementation of the doubly linked list from last week.
-Task 0: Getting Settled
+## Task 0: Getting Settled

 Your queue should implement the Queue<T> interface: